-- Rulers and Protractors: For computer-based assessments, required tools will be provided through the TestNav platform.
-Schools may not provide their own rulers and protractors in the grades where rulers and protractors are provided tools (see Table 4.0). - Mathematics Reference Sheets: For computer-based testing, mathematics reference sheets are available to students in High School for every item through the testing platform in the tab called "Exhibits."
+• Rulers and Protractors: For computer-based assessments, required tools will be provided through the TestNav platform.
+Schools may not provide their own rulers and protractors in the grades where rulers and protractors are provided tools (see Table 4.0).

+- Mathematics Reference Sheets: For computer-based testing, mathematics reference sheets are available to students in Grades 4 through High School for every item through the testing platform in the tab called "Exhibits."
 However, schools may choose to locally print and provide copies to students during testing.
-If providing students with printed copies of the mathematics reference sheets, the following protocols must be followed: - The printed copies must be the MSDE-approved mathematics reference sheets, available at https://support.mdassessments.com/. - The copies must be free of any writing or notes. - If students write on the mathematics reference sheets during testing, the reference sheets are then considered secure materials and must be securely destroyed after testing.

-Geometry Tools: Tracing paper, reflection tools, straight edges, and compasses are optional for the Geometry assessment.
-Geometry tools are NOT allowed for Algebra I and Algebra II.
+If providing students with printed copies of the mathematics reference sheets, the following protocols must be followed: - The printed copies must be the MSDE-approved mathematics reference sheets, available at https://support.mdassessments.com/. - The copies must be free of any writing or notes. - If students write on the mathematics reference sheets during testing, the reference sheets are then considered secure materials and must be securely destroyed after testing. - Geometry Tools: Tracing paper, reflection tools, straight edges, and compasses are optional for the grade 8 mathematics and Geometry assessments.
+Geometry tools are NOT allowed for grades 3-7, Algebra I, and Algebra II.